Italian

 verb

-Straripare o uscire oltre i limiti (di liquido o altro materiale) da un contenitore.
+Straripare o uscire oltre i limiti (di liquido o altro materiale) da un contenitore o luogo.

 English: to overflow [with da ‘from’] (of liquid or other material)

-• Il fiume trabocca dagli argini dopo forti piogge. — The river overflows from its banks after heavy rain.
+• Il fiume trabocca dagli argini dopo forti piogge. — The river overflows its banks after heavy rains.

 verb